Ask an Expert

 9am - 5:30pm Monday - Friday

-Lebanon Update: 1 October 2013
+Lebanon Update: 1 February 2014

 There has been tension in Beirut and Tripoli in recent months, including random explosions and violent demonstrations, with sporadic closure of the main road leading to the international airport in Beirut.
 Govt Travel Advices warn against travel to regions of the Bekaa Valley, where World Expeditions scheduled itineraries would visit, due to proximity to the Syrian border and ongoing tension in those regions.
 The ongoing conflict in neighbouring Syria is having a destabilising effect on Lebanon and together with internal political and sectarian tensions there is potential for violent protests in any part of the country.
 All World Expeditions scheduled departures remain cancelled until further notice.

-Kenya Update: 1 October 2013
+Kenya Update: 1 February 2014

 All clients visiting Nairobi are strongly advised to pay close attention to personal security at all times, heed the advice of local authorities, hotels and tour guides and avoid non-essential visits to large public places.
 You should avoid the central CBD area (World Expeditions does not stay at hotels in the central CBD) and low income areas of the city particularly Kibera, Mathare, Kasirani and Eastleigh.
-Increased security arrangements across the city have been implemented as a result of an attack by Somali militants on Westgate Shopping Centre in Westlands suburb 21 - 24 September 2013.
-No World Expeditions tours visit or stay in this area of the city.

-Egypt Update: 1 October 2013
+Egypt Update: 1 February 2014

-Syria Update: 1 October 2013
+Syria Update: 1 February 2014